Skip to main navigationSkip to main content

 I am not a KHIE Admin for my healthcare organization.
 How do I become a KHIE Admin?

-Is a designated KHIE Admin the administrator for an entire organization such as a large healthcare organization or a hospital?
+Is a designated KHIE Admin the only administrator for an entire organization such as a large healthcare organization or a hospital?

-Yes, all healthcare organizations should update, confirm, or provide a point of contact for the those in the organization who will serve as Privacy/HIPAA/Security Officer(s) to assist KHIE with HIPAA or security concerns that might arise.
+Yes, KHIE Admins for all healthcare organizations and health departments should update, confirm, or provide a point of contact for the those in the organization who will serve as additional KHIE Admins and for those who will serve as Privacy/HIPAA/Security Officer(s) to assist KHIE with HIPAA or security-related concerns that might arise.

-What method should be used to provide contact information for those who will serve as KHIE Admins and/or will assist with HIPAA or security related concerns?
+What method should be used to provide contact information for those who will serve as KHIE Admins and/or will assist with HIPAA or security- related concerns?

-KHIE will email a checklist to each KHIE Admin to complete to ensure we have the information necessary to provision you as a KHIE Admin.
-You will have this opportunity to also designate additional KHIE Admins and designate a Privacy/HIPAA/Security Officer(s).
+KHIE will email a checklist to each KHIE Admin to complete to ensure we have the information necessary to grant access.
+You will have this opportunity to also designate additional KHIE Admins and designate those who will serve as Privacy/HIPAA/Security Officer(s).
 Please note, we understand that in smaller organizations, the KHIE Admin may take on multiple roles.

 What is empanelment?